co-cart/co-cart/NEXT_CHANGELOG.md

 Introduced new filter `cocart_is_allowed_to_override_price` that by default will always allow overriding the price unless stated otherwise when an item/s is added to the cart.
 Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.
+Introduced new filter `cocart_api_rate_limit_options` to set the rate limit options.
+Introduced new action hook `cocart_api_rate_limit_exceeded` to allow you to include your own custom tracking usage.

 ## Database Changes